Radio Morphing: Fast computation of inclined air shower radio emission: Radio Morphing implementation

 \subsection{Shower-to-shower fluctuations}

 Due to the probabilistic nature of interactions occurring in air-showers, the radio-emission from various showers induced by primary particles with identical mass composition, energy, and arrival direction, presents some differences that we refer to as shower-to-shower fluctuations.
 These fluctuations are intrinsically modeled by Monte-Carlo simulations for which hadronic interactions are evaluated in a probabilistic way.
-However, Radio Morphing uses only a small sample of reference showers; hence, hadronic interactions are not recomputed when generating new simulations.
+However, Radio Morphing uses only a small sample of reference showers; hence, hadronic interactions are not recomputed when estimating radio signals.
 This allows one to considerably reduce the computation time but requires further implementation of shower-to-shower fluctuations that are consistent with the simulation data.
-Another improvement of this new Radio Morphing version is the implementation of shower-to-shower fluctuations, which can now be enabled by the user.
-The modeling of these effects relies on parametrizations of: (1) $X_{\rm max}$ fluctuations and (2) the fluctuations of the number of particles in the shower.
+This new Radio Morphing version models these effects, at the first order, with parameterizations of $X_{\rm max}$ fluctuations and fluctuations in the number of particles in the shower.
+The user can now enable shower-to-shower fluctuations when generating radio signal estimations.

 In addition to the parametrization of the mean $X_{\rm max}$ grammage discussed in Section~\ref{sec:primary_scaling}, it is also possible to parameterize the $X_{\rm max}$ root mean square using a function of the form $\sigma_{\rm xmax} = a + b/E^c$.
 From a set of $11\,000$ ZHAireS simulations this yields $a =66.5 \, \rm g.cm^{-2}$, $b =2.84 \, \rm g.cm^{-2}.(E[TeV])^{c}$, $c =0.48$ for proton primaries and $a =20.9 \, \rm g.cm^{-2}$, $b =3.67 \, \rm g.cm^{-2}.(E[TeV])^{c}$, $c =0.21$ for iron primaries.
 Hence, when shower-to-shower fluctuations are enabled by the user, the Radio Morphing generates a $X_{\rm max}$ grammage from a Gaussian distribution, using $\langle X_{\rm max} \rangle$ and $\sigma_{\rm xmax}$ as input parameters.